Error handling for remote module rendering in Module Federation.

 Block then Enable

-• App.tsx dynamically importing remote module:
+• App.tsx dynamic import remote module

 // App.tsx